sherrymax/aps-examples/aps-create-folder-via-rest-api/readme.md

 5. The APS Endpoint configuration for REST call. ![Endpoint](images/Endpoint.png)
 6. Publish/Deploy the App.
-7. An example of response mapping is below.
+7. An example of response mapping is below.<br/>
  ![ResponseMapping](images/response-mapping.png)

 ### Run the DEMO